Last Updated on January 17, 2023

 Lastly, close with your educational degrees completed or in the process of completion

 Recent Bachelor of Marketing graduate seeking a Graduate Traineeship that will allow for learning the ins and outs of the marketing field and provide an opportunity to add value to ABC Marketing by applying theoretical knowledge into practice.
 Previous informal experience with social media channel set up and blogging has been gained during university as part of the Campus Radio team.

-Current Dean’s List student (3.8 GPA) motivated to learn the ropes in a community-oriented healthcare clinic during the 18-month graduate rotation programme.
-Fast learner and a hard worker with a particular interest in community healthcare specifically focused on children from low-income communities.
+Current Dean’s List student (3.8 GPA) motivated to learn the ropes in a community-oriented healthcare clinic during the 18-month graduate rotation program.
+Fast learner and a hard worker with a particular interest in community healthcare, specifically focused on children from low-income communities.

 Motivated, creative graphic design student seeking to apply design skills, writing skills, and social media experience into an experience-building Graduate Traineeship in at PeDac Graphic Design Studios

 Seeking a Graduate Trainee position that will allow me to explore career choices in the IT sector.
 An energetic, hardworking graduate student with majors in computer and data science, I have worked in the computer center, tutored undergraduates, and completed advanced projects in data analytics relevant to this Graduate Traineeship position.